3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_intro.md

 ## Intro - What is AngularJS and Why Should You Learn it?
 (20 mins)

 Angular is an open source JS framework maintained by Google.
 It was created nearly 8 years ago, and its longevity is a testament to its capability and usefulness.
-AngularJS is one of the most widely adopted MVC JS frameworks in use today and is a valuable job skill to put on your resume.
+AngularJS is one of the most widely adopted MVC JS frameworks in use today, and is a valuable job skill to put on your resume.
 Further, it was built upon jqLite, so it goes hand-in-hand with jQuery!

 AngularJS provides the following benefits when used to develop web apps:

-- Enables us to organize and structure Single Page Apps using the popular MVC design pattern
+- Enables us to organize and structure Single Page Apps using the popular MVC design pattern.
-- Makes us more productive when developing web apps because it provides features, such as data binding, that requires less code from the developer
+- Makes us more productive when developing web apps because it provides features, such as data binding, that requires less code from the developer.
-- Was designed with testing in mind
+- Was designed with testing in mind.

-#### The Components of AngularJS
+### The Components of AngularJS

 ![angular_components](https://cloud.githubusercontent.com/assets/25366/8970275/a1ab2ee2-35fd-11e5-8b23-65f4159ff7d6.jpg)

-#### Modules
+### Modules

-Modules are containers for related code.
+Modules are where we write the pieces of our app, containers for related code.
 The concept of *modules* is prevalent throughout programming, and here, we can consider it essentially a container for our app.

-#### Config & Routes
+### Config & Routes

 Each AngularJS module has a *config* method that allows us to provide code that runs when a module is loaded.
 The *config* method is used most commonly to setup routing.

-#### Controller
+### Controller

 Controllers in AngularJS serve two primary purposes: